DataShades/ckanext-toolbelt/README.md

 ### `Collector`

-Creates a decorator that can collect functions and return them in a dictionary.
+Creates a decorator that collects functions and returns them in a dictionary.
 Originally designed for actions, auth functions, validators and helpers.